gustavNdamukong/laravel-datatable/README.md

     button.
 The defined deleteUser route above will take the request to the deleteUser() method of the ExampleController class.

+* Make sure you have named routes for all your routes as the system uses that.

 # Generating a table from more than one model (powered by Eloquent joins)